ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 ```sql
 SELECT lsn,xid, jsonb_pretty(data::jsonb) FROM pg_logical_slot_peek_changes('dms_slot_01',null, null, 'min_proto_version', '1', 'max_proto_version', '1', 'startup_params_format', '1', 'proto_format', 'json', 'pglogical.replication_set_names', 'dms_slot_01,idms_slot_01') where location='{LSN_FROM_MAINTENANCE_READ_REPLICA}';
 ```
-Be sure to repalce `dms_slot_01`, `idms_slot_01` with what ever you named your replication slots and replication sets.
+Be sure to replace `dms_slot_01`, `idms_slot_01` with what ever you named your replication slots and replication sets.
 Replace `{LSN_FROM_MAINTENANCE_READ_REPLICA}` with the log sequence number.
 Run this command for each Logical Replication Slot and its respective replication sets.
 We are simply looking for the command to *not* return an error.
 Here is a sample *successful* return value:
 ```sql
 location | xid | jsonb_pretty ----------------+------------+----------------------------------- 354AD/3811D1C8 | 1504600818 | { + | | "action": "C", + | | "end_lsn": "354AD/3811D1C8", + | | "final_lsn": "354AD/3811D198"+ | | } (1 row)
 ```